 It’s key to remember that not all bourbons age the same way.
 Things like barrel size, warehouse conditions, and the bourbon’s own traits affect its aging.
 While some rare bourbons age well for decades, most are best between 4 to 12 years.

-How to Determine if Bourbon Is Right for You
+How To Determine if Bourbon Is Right for You

 Finding your perfect bourbon starts with understanding your taste preferences.
-Bourbon tasting experiences can vary greatly based on aging preferences.
+Bourbon-tasting experiences can vary greatly based on aging preferences.
 Younger bourbons often showcase bold, grain-forward flavors that appeal to those who enjoy a more robust taste.
 On the flip side, older bourbons tend to offer smoother, more complex profiles that might suit individuals seeking a mellower sip.

 To discover your ideal bourbon, try sampling different ages.
 Straight bourbon, aged for at least two years, provides a good starting point.
 As you explore, you’ll notice how aging impacts flavor.
 Bourbons aged 8 to 20 years often strike a balance between smoothness and complexity.
 Keep in mind that over-aging beyond 15 years can lead to bitterness, so trust your palate.